neondatabase/website/content/docs/guides/logical-replication-postgres.md

  logical
 ```

 After enabling logical replication, the next steps involve creating publications on your replication source database in Neon and configuring subscriptions on the destination system or service.
-These processes are the same as those you would perform for a standalone Postgresql environment.
+These processes are the same as those you would perform in a standalone Postgres environment.

 ## Create a publication